MGasztold/RectanglePrison/README.md

 ## How to use

-1. First install `node.js` on your machine.
+1. Install `node.js` on your machine.
 See: [https://nodejs.org](https://nodejs.org/)

-2. go to the `RectanglePrison` directory in your terminal and call:
+2. Go to the `RectanglePrison` directory in your terminal and call:

 		npm install